hexiao0275/DeepFetal/README.md

  [Website](http://deepfetal.com/)  | [Model](https://huggingface.co/natureteam/DeepFetal)

 > *DeepFetal is a deconfounded multimodal AI system for full-gestation fetal ultrasound interpretation, enabling traceable diagnostic reasoning and robust clinical decision support.*
+>
-> *Due to privacy and API access restrictions, online case testing is enabled only upon deployment.
+> *Due to privacy and API access restrictions, Web-based testing is enabled only upon deployment.
 We kindly encourage users to download the model from Hugging Face and perform inference locally.*

 For more details about our pipeline, please refer to our paper.